 Nicole Miles joined Sonya in the Grand Bend office and became part of the Sound Therapy team immediately after graduating from The University of Western Ontario.

 The audiology industry under the auspices of the Hearing Practitioners of Ontario calls for Sonya and Nicole to take regular training courses – up to 12 hours a year – to maintain her standing in the industry.
 The training sessions are held in different cities through North America.

-The services of the Sound Therapy Hearing Centre will be available at the BAFHT location on the last Wednesday of every month (with the exception of December).
+The services of the Sound Therapy Hearing Centre are on hold at the BAFHT location